Alec12/portfolio/README.md

 ### Paramount Plus | San Francisco, CA
 &nbsp;_Senior Revenue Optimization Analyst (March 2019 - October 2021)_

-  - Designed and implemnted an unsupervised K-Means Algorithm to classify 5000+ portfolio advertisers by buying patterns and budgets for the Private Marketplace Sales Team, enabling more targeted and effective sales outreach by identifying high-value prospects within similar deal categories.
+  - Designed and implemented an unsupervised K-Means Algorithm to classify 5000+ portfolio advertisers by buying patterns and budgets for the Private Marketplace Sales Team, enabling more targeted and effective sales outreach by identifying high-value prospects within similar deal categories.
   - Conducted ad-hoc analyses for 31 brands, including CBS News, CBS Sports, MTV, and CNET, to assess the impact of new AdTech integrations on viewer behavior, traffic, programmatic pricing, and multi-million-dollar revenue goals.
   - Created 14 KPI dashboards for brands and partners using Tableau, Data Studio, and Google Sheets; automated backend data pipelines with SQL, Python, and Google API integrations to streamline performance evaluations.
   - Built a Python-based tool to detect data anomalies and pipeline breakages in seconds, empowering Operations and AdTech teams to troubleshoot issues efficiently; utilized Tableau subscription emails to share insights.